matuteiglesias/journal/content/Business/2024-11-17_Structured_Financial_Management_and_Reporting.md

 **🕒 20:20–21:35**
 **🏷️ Labels**: Finance, Budgeting, Household, Google Sheets, Accounting
 **📂 Project**: Business
-**⭐ Priority**: MEDIUM

 **Session Goal:**
 The session aimed to establish a comprehensive framework for managing and reporting family and household financial activities, integrating business and personal expenses, and ensuring clarity and transparency among family members.

 **Key Activities:**
-- Developed a structured approach to divide monthly expenses among family members, including a communication strategy for transparency.
+- Developed a structured approach to divide monthly expenses among family members, including a [[communication]] [[strategy]] for transparency.
-- Outlined a method for organizing shared living costs using Google Sheets and automation tools.
+- Outlined a method for organizing shared living costs using Google Sheets and [[automation]] tools.
 - Created a comprehensive plan for managing household finances as a family business, detailing income, expenses, and roles.
 - Designed interconnected accounting systems for household and ownership accounting, focusing on income, expenses, and reporting.
 - Structured a financial ledger for household and property management, including transaction categorization and dashboard creation.